Discover Otomi Console

 - Harbor: platform container registry management

 Teams are isolated spaces on Kubernetes and can be used for Projects, DevOps teams, or even DTAP.
-Admins can use the self-service flags to delegate permissions to a team.
-When a flag is set, members of the team can configure Ingress, change alerting receivers, change the OIDC group id or even change team resource quotas.
+Platform admins can use the self-service flags to delegate permissions to a team.
+When a flag is set, members of the team can configure ingress for public exposure, change alerting receivers, change the OIDC group id or even change team resource quotas.
+By default all internal network traffic between Teams is disabled.

-A service in Otomi is a feature for exposing pre-deployed Kubernetes or Knative services private or public.
+A service in Otomi is a feature for publicly exposing pre-deployed Kubernetes or Knative services.
 Otomi will automatically create all ingress resources and configuration needed, including certificates, Istio virtual services, DNS records, or even an Oauth2 proxy for Single Sign-On.

-Next to configuring exposure for a pre-deployed service, it is also possible to create a Knative service using Otomi.
-Just fill-in the container image you like to deploy and optionally configure environment variables, annotations, secrets, secret mounts, and/or files.
+Next to configuring exposure for a pre-deployed service, Otomi Console can also be used to create new Knative services without writing any YAML manifests.
+Just fill in the container image you would like to deploy and optionally configure environment variables, annotations, secrets, secret mounts, and/or files.

 Creating an Otomi Service with Knative removes the need to set up a CD pipeline.
 Coming soon: Use the Continuous Delivery option to automatically deploy new versions of your application based on a chosen tagging format.